-Back in March, Time Out changed its name to Time In.
-Since then, we've all been living under an unprecedented statewide shutdown with instructions to largely stay indoors and to practice strict social distancing when we can’t.
-It’s been an intense and surreal few months.
-Now, finally, the state is starting to reopen this week.
-A lot remains unclear about the multi-phased reopening plan, but one thing’s for sure: social distancing is here to stay for quite some time.
+Back in March, the world as we knew it turned upside down.
+And though New Yorkers are cautiously getting back out and exploring the city, things are still far from back to normal.
+A lot remains unclear about what the future holds, but one thing’s for sure: social distancing is here to stay for quite some time.
 And while that may continue to be an inconvenience for most of us, it’s potentially disastrous for many of the businesses, people and industries that make New York a place worth living.

 If we don’t take action right now, countless venues will close forever.
 Many places, already struggling to pay their sky-high New York rents, are now dealing with months of lost revenue.
 On top of that, thousands of bartenders, waiters, cooks, artists, musicians, actors, filmmakers, designers and other creatives have been left unable to earn a living.

-You can follow us on Facebook and Instagram to hear more about how we’ll be stepping up our campaign over the following weeks.
-As New York starts to open its doors once again, we’ll be supporting more local independent venues, and the people that bring them to life, with fundraising, new Time Out Recommended badges and a dedicated day of celebration.
+You can follow us on Facebook and Instagram to hear more about our ongoing campaign.
+As New York adjusts to its new reality, we’ll continue to support local independent venues, and the people that bring them to life.

 And finally, to the New Yorkers and businesses going through a tough time right now: know that we’re with you.
 And when you return, we’ll be there on opening day.